-Two particle problem.
+- Two particle problems.
 Reduced mass.
 Motion in a central field.
 The Kepler problem.
 Classical scattering.
-Cross section.
+Cross-section.
 Scattering off a Hard Sphere.
 Rutherford formula.

-(extra topic) Principles of least action.
+- (extra topic) Principles of least action.
 Hamilton vs Fermat.
-Mechanics as geometrical optics - Hamilton- Jacobi's mechanical analogue of the optical eikonal equation.
+Mechanics as geometrical optics - Hamilton- Jacobi's mechanical analog of the optical eikonal equation.

 Upon successful completion of this course students should be able to:

-Demonstrate understanding with the basis of different formulations of the classical mechanics and their advantages in addressing different aspects of the description of mechanical systems.
+- Demonstrate understanding of the basis of different formulations of classical mechanics and their advantages in addressing different aspects of the description of mechanical systems.

-Demonstrate familiarity with all important connection between conservation laws and world symmetries like symmetries of translation in time and space and rotational symmetry.
+- Demonstrate familiarity with the all-important connections between conservation laws and world symmetries like symmetries of translation in time and space and rotational symmetry.

-An improved hands on experience in dealing with important problems of mechanical systems like systems with constrains, normal modes of mechanical vibrations, motion of rigid bodies, etc.
+- An improved hands-on experience in dealing with important problems of mechanical systems like systems with constraints, normal modes of mechanical vibrations, motion of rigid bodies, etc.

-Demonstrate deep understanding of how non relativistic mechanics is generalized to include the theory of relativity.
+- Demonstrate a deep understanding of how non-relativistic mechanics is generalized to include the theory of relativity.